What is the IAB U.S. Privacy String?

 The U.S. Privacy String contains:

-- General Metadata: Whether or not the U.S. Privacy Regulations apply to the consumer
+- General Metadata: Information about whether or not the U.S. Privacy Regulations apply to the consumer.

 - Explicit Notice: If an “explicit notice” legal disclosure has been established, the U.S. Privacy String will note this.

-- Opt-Out: If the consumer has opted-out of the sale of their personal information
+- Opt-Out: Details if the consumer has opted-out of the sale of their personal information.

 What do I need to do?